Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 And those annual benefits are on top of the 250,000+ Hilton points, 260,000+ AMEX Membership Reward Points, 400,000+ Marriott Bonvoy points, and 75,000 Delta Skymiles I earned by meeting the minimum spend and earning the welcome bonuses on these cards.

 If you are in the Guard or Reserve and have successfully received SCRA or MLA annual fee waivers from AMEX, please let me know either by email or in the comments below.
-Thank you for helping your brothers and sisters in arms!

-AMEX National Guard FAQ
+Amex National Guard & Reserves FAQ

 Yes!
 If you are a National Guard servicemember on Title 10 or Title 32 active duty orders for 30 days or more, you are eligible for annual fee waivers on your American Express cards.

 Yes, the American Express Platinum card annual fee is waived for National Guard and Reservists if you are on Title 10 or Title 32 active duty orders for 30 days or more.
-Learn more about the AMEX National Guard fee waiver in this article.
+Learn more about the Amex National Guard fee waiver in this article.

 Great info, but there is a major catch 22 that AMEX throws at you.
 National Guard Military members are eligible for annual refund fees under SCRA and MLA.
 SCRA ONLY applies if you got the card before active duty orders started and MLA ONLY applies IF a National Guard Military member was or is currently on TITLE 10 ORDERS.
 I have been back and forth with AMEX for MONTHS over getting my annual fee refunded and in the end I was told “to bad, netter luck next time” I am a National Guard Service Member and I received my card in March of 2021, and I have been on orders since 2008.
 AMEX “kindly” informed me that I DO NOT qualify for SCRA and because I am Title 32, I don’t qualify for MLA benefits.
 If you don’t mind paying the annual fee out of pocket, its a good card, HOWEVER if you are getting this in the assumption of receiving annual fees refunded and are currently on any type of T5 or T32 orders and have never been T10, then I would be prepared to pay out of pocket.